-When negotiating the lease for your medical or dental practice, it is helpful to be familiar with the common types that are specific to commercial leases: gross or full-service leases, net leases, and modified gross leases.
+When negotiating the lease for your dental, medical, optometry, or veterinary practice, it is helpful to be familiar with the common types that are specific to commercial leases: gross or full-service leases, net leases, and modified gross leases.

 In general, a gross or full-service lease involves a tenant paying a landlord a set dollar amount which will be inclusive of all expenses.
 A net lease requires a tenant to pay a specific (usually smaller) amount for rent, and additional amounts for other varying expenses.
 There are several varieties of net leases which will be discussed in further detail below.
 Lastly, there is a modified gross lease which allows for the best of both worlds regarding gross and net leases.